jakewins/webscad/README.md

 Architecture overview:
 ----------------------

+ - Lexing

+   Reads raw text, outputs a list of tokens.

  - Parsing

-   Based on the CoffeeScript parser, parses input text, resolves imports, and yields an abstract syntax tree.
+   Based on the CoffeeScript parser, parses the list of tokens, resolves imports, and yields an abstract syntax tree.

  - Evaluation